Dehydrating Food

 You can grow and dry a wide variety of herbs.
 Some of the most

-popular are thyme, tarragon, rosemary, mint, sage, sweet basil, bay leaf,
+popular are thyme, tarragon, rosemary, mint, sage, sweet basil, bay leaf, parsley,

-you plant your herb garden near the kitchen, you can enjoy the plants and harvest
+plant your herb garden near the kitchen, you can enjoy the plants and harvest

 the leaves easily as they reach the peak of quality.
 Young, tender leaves are